-Cryptographic systems and primitives used by Cosmian Data Confidential are based on recent public cryptographic research and primitives developed by Cosmian cryptographers in partnership with world re-known Cryptographic Laboratories such as the ENS Crypto.
+Cryptographic systems and primitives used by Cosmian Data Confidential are based on recent public cryptographic research and primitives developed by Cosmian cryptographers in partnership with world renowned Cryptographic Laboratories such as the ENS Crypto.
 Lab and the KU Leuven COSIC lab and Cosmian scientific advisors, namely Pr.
 David Pointcheval and Pr.
 Nigel Smart

-The research papers are available either publicly or trough NDA while in patenting process.
+The research papers are available either publicly or through NDA while in a patenting process.
 See below for details.

-Cosmian uses an hybrid encryption scheme: symmetric encryption of the clear text with a randomly generated symmetric, itself encrypted using a public key encryption scheme.
+Cosmian uses a hybrid encryption scheme (KEM DEM): symmetric encryption of the clear text with a randomly generated ephemeral symmetric key, itself encrypted using a public key encryption scheme.

 Symmetric key encryption: AES-256 GCM¶

-When encrypting an arbitrary sized clear text, a random 256 bit AES key is first generated using a Cryptographically Secure Pseudo-Random Number Generator (CS-PRNG).
+When encrypting an arbitrary-sized clear text, a random 256bit ephemeral key is first generated using a Cryptographically Secure Pseudo-Random Number Generator (CS-PRNG).

-This key is used to symmetrically encrypt the data using AES-256 GCM.
-Whenever possible, the library will attempt to use he AES native CPU instructions when they are available for speed.
-Cosmian uses the Rust implementation of AES GCM.
+This key is used to encrypt the data using AES-256 GCM.
+Whenever possible, the library will attempt to use the AES native CPU instructions when they are available for speed.
+Cosmian uses the Rust implementation of AES-256 GCM.

 The encryption of the symmetric key results in an encrypted “header” which is usually pre-prepended to the ciphertext generated by the symmetric key encryption.
-Using the native library, it is possible to separately generate the encrypted header and the symmetric ciphertext.
+Using the native library, it is possible to generate the encrypted header and the symmetric ciphertext separately.

 Cosmian has developed a new fast Symmetric Searchable Scheme (SSE) codenamed Findex.
-The scheme is not publicly available while being patented but can be disclosed under NDA.
+The scheme is not publicly available while being patented, but we can disclose it under NDA.

-Likewise, and for the same reason, the Rust implementation is not yet publicly available but can be obtained under NDA.
+Likewise, and for the same reason, the Rust implementation is not yet publicly available but is available under NDA.